-An interesting piece of news, sent out by press agencies and promptly reported by newspapers, is travelling around the peninsula and the islands: British American Tobacco is going to buy twenty million euro's worth of Italian tobacco a year for the next two years.
+An interesting piece of news, sent out by press agencies and promptly reported by newspapers, is traveling around the peninsula and the islands: British American Tobacco is going to buy twenty million euro’s worth of Italian tobacco a year for the next two years.

 The announcement was made by the vice president of BAT Italia, Giovanni Carucci, during the Confagricoltura Forum of Taormina, where, if we can believe the newspapers, this man of Big Tobacco seems to have been the absolute protagonist of the event.

 Why all the excitement about the purchase of a modest quantity of tobacco, paid at market prices?
 Twenty million euro corresponds to about 3% of BAT’s turnover in Italy and less than 4% of the Italian tobacco cultivation; in the tobacco market it is only a bit of change.
 Why is everyone licking the ass of the multinational, and why is no one doing anything for the workers of the production plants that BAT closed, like those in Lecce and in Bologna, whose workers are still in the middle of the street because the company is not keeping its promises?